Giveth/giveth-wiki/wiki/documentation/product-definition.md

 #### <a name="product-definition-delegate">Delegate</a>

 A Delegate is a registered user owning a DAC.
 They can delegate the funds donated to their DACs.
 The 'use case diagram' in [Figure 5](#product-definition-fig-delegate-usecase) shows all possible actions a Delegate can take.
 Currently, in the MVP version of Giveth, donations can not be split, hence any donation needs to be fully delegated with the total amount to a Campaign or a Milestone.
-Delegation is a process, where the donation pledged to a DAC is transferred to a Campaign or Milestone.
+A delegation is a process, where the donation pledged to a DAC is transferred to a Campaign or Milestone.
 Once delegated, the Giver has 3 days to reject the delegation.
-After that time, the money is locked in the Campaign or  Milestone to which the money was delegated to.
+After that time, the money is locked in the Campaign or Milestone to which the money was delegated.
 This process is visualised in [Figure 6](#product-definition-fig-dac-campaign-donation-statediagram) for delegating to a Campaign and in [Figure 7](#product-definition-fig-dac-milestone-donation-statediagram) for delegating directly to a Milestone.

 ![Delegate Use Case Diagram](../images/product-definition/delegate-usecase.svg)